MonadBFT: Fast, Responsive, Fork-Resistant Streamlined Consensus: System Model Preliminaries

 with components defined as follows: \begin{itemize} \item $\view$ is the view for which the NEC is issued. \item $\Sigma$ is the aggregate signature of $2f+1$ validators on $\langle \view, \hightipQCview \rangle$ \item $\hightipQCview$ is the view of the QC of the requested high tip \end{itemize} We introduce the data structures and messages that are used in block recovery in \Cref{sub:recovery}.

 \mypara{Terminology.} A leader \emph{equivocates} if it issues more than one distinct proposal in a view; these are \emph{equivocated} proposals.
-Moreover, we say that a proposal $p_1$ is a \emph{parent} of a proposal $p_2$ if and only if
+Moreover, we say that a block $B_1$ is the \emph{parent} of a block $B_2$ if and only if there exists a proposal $p$ such that